 Research Degree International Travel Grants are very competitive and shortlisted applications will be presented to a selection panel for assessment, based on:

 Research degree students will need to provide a budget to indicate the cost of the travel.
-It is the expectation of the selection panel that any gap in funding from the amount requested and the travel grant contribution will be met by funds available to the supervisory panel.
+It is the expectation of the selection panel that any gap in funding from the amount requested and the travel grant contribution will be met by funds available via the supervisory panel (utilising Academic Unit resources available for this purpose) and/or the research student.

-It is anticipated that approximately 10 grants per year will be funded.
+It is anticipated that approximately 3 grants will be funded in 2023.

 The minimum period for funding shall normally be six weeks and the maximum period shall depend on the length of candidacy, but notionally will not be greater than four months.
 If a candidate wants to apply for less the 6 weeks a clear explanation for this request must be included in the application.